 Thermal printers, both thermal transfer and direct thermal printers have been available since the late 1970’s, with Sato being the first company to introduce a bar code label printer.
 Today, other label printing options include impact, laser, and ink jet.
 However, for the majority of industrial labels which are monochrome, single color labels, and even some pre-printed multi-color labels, thermal printing technology is still the industry standard.

 Bar codes which are comprised of lines and spaces are designed to be read quickly and cleanly by the equipment scanning them.
 Most bar code printers print with tiny dots that are square shaped.
 These squares have straight edges, which is what bar code scanners like to read.
 While the majority of thermal printers in operation are standard 203 dots per inch, this rather “low” resolution is just fine for most label printing.
 While 203 dpi equates to 8 dots per millimeter, 305 dot per inch resolution equates to 12 dots per millimeter.
-So for label formats requiring tiny fonts, or curved logos, 305 dpi will provide a more suitable quality.
+So, for label formats requiring tiny fonts, or curved logos, 305 dpi will provide a more suitable quality.
 Some printer companies also offer 400 dpi, and more recently 609 dpi print resolution.
-A few years ago, Sato released their M84 pro printer which is the only printer on the market that allows for 3 different printhead resolutions.
-So if a company buys some 203 dpi M84 Pro printers, they have the ability to swap out 203, 305, and 609 dpi printheads in order to meet new or revised requirements.
+A few years ago, Sato released their M84 pro printer which at that time was the only printer on the market that allowed for 3 different printhead resolutions.
+So, if a company purchased 203 dpi printers, they had the ability to swap out 203, 305, and 609 dpi printheads in order to meet new or revised requirements.

 Why does thermal printing, both direct thermal and thermal transfer printing, continue to dominate other label printing technologies?